Facts About Canine Cough

 - Oral, intranasal, or injectable forms of the Bordetella vaccination are accepted

-- Oral Bordetella vaccine requires vaccination every 6 months
+- Oral Bordetella and Intranasal vaccine requires vaccination every 6 months

 - In addition to the required Bordetella vaccination, we encourage that Campers receive the Canine Influenza vaccine and ask you to discuss this option with your veterinarian